-Yii Framework And Its Featuresnitin
+Yii Framework and Its Features

-Yii is a free, open-source Web application development framework written in PHP5 that promotes clean, DRY design and encourages rapid development.
+Yii Framework is a free, open-source Web application development framework written in PHP5 that promotes clean, DRY design and encourages rapid development.

 It works to streamline your application development and helps to ensure an extremely efficient, extensible, and maintainable end product.
-Yii is a perfect choice for any sized project.
+YII is a perfect choice for any sized project.
 However, it has been built with sophisticated, enterprise applications in mind.

 Features of Yii Framework: